USEPA/AMET/docs/AMET_Project_and_Analysis_Script_Guide_v14b.md

  scatter_plots     Create scatter plots from site compare output?
 Choices are T,F. misc_plots        Create bugle plots and soccer goal plots from site compare output?
 Choices are T,F.
 ```
-All 14 environment variables in this section are T/F flags.
+All 15 environment variables in this section are T/F flags.
 Flags can be set to T or F depending on what post-processing files are needed and which steps have already been completed.
 While the flags can be set in many different permutations, the post-processing must take place in a specific order:
 1. Run the combine utility on CCTM output to create COMBINE_ACONC and COMBINE_DEP files.
+2. [Required if including TOAR network] Run the hr2day utility on the combine output to create daily average values (e.g. daily 8hrmax ozone).
-2. Create "sitex" run scripts for controlling the execution of the sitecmp and sitecmp_dailyo3 utilities.
+3. Create "sitex" run scripts for controlling the execution of the sitecmp and sitecmp_dailyo3 utilities.
-3. Run the sitex scripts to create comma separated files with matched model/obs pairs for different observation networks.
+4. Run the sitex scripts to create comma separated files with matched model/obs pairs for different observation networks.
-4. [Optional] Load model/obs pairs into the AMET database.
+5. [Optional] Load model/obs pairs into the AMET database.
-5. Create evaluation plots based on matched model/obs data using the batch plotting code in AMET.
+6. Create evaluation plots based on matched model/obs data using the batch plotting code in AMET.

 A user can choose to do all of the steps at once or run the script multiple times.
 For example, the script can be set to only run combine by setting the first flag to T and the remaining flags to F.  The user can then rerun the script at a later time to create the sitecmp files and evaluation plots.
 In this case the first flag can be set to F since the combine files already exist.